 Dallas Attorneys for Crush Injuries from a Truck Accident

 Crush injuries can affect any part of the body.
 During an accident, you may experience a crush injury to your bones, muscles, organs, and other tissues.
 This type of injury requires expert care from a multidisciplinary team who work together to address the resulting health care needs.
+Call us to discuss compensation if you or a loved one has suffered crush injuries from a truck.

-The injuries were first described this way during World War II after individuals were pulled from bomb shelters.
+The injuries were described this way during World War II after individuals were pulled from bomb shelters.
 These same types of injuries occur after other natural events, such as earthquakes, tsunamis, and landslides.
 Crush injuries are also not uncommon after a truck accident.

 We work hard to help our clients recover the fair compensation they deserve after an accident.
 Trucking companies have an experienced legal team working for them.
 You should too.
 Contact us today at (214) 777-7777 for a free, confidential consultation.